eobrain/webhome/_posts/2021-01-02-almond-bread.md

 frustrating because each image took so long to compute that it was painfully slow to explore to any depth in the Mandelbrot set.

-The reason for the long compute times is that for each of the $$c$$ valiues of a million or so pixels you need to iterate $$z \gets z^2 + c$$ until it is diverging ($$\lvert z \rvert > 2$$).
+The reason for the long compute times is that for each of the $$c$$ values of a million or so pixels you need to iterate $$z \gets z^2 + c$$ until it is diverging ($$\lvert z \rvert > 2$$).
 That can be fairly fast for pixels not in the Mandelbrot set (displayed with a color according to how many iterations.
 But